jamesdunham/dgo/README.md

 The minimal workflow from raw data to estimation is:

 1.  shape input data using the `shape` function; and
-2.  pass the result to the `dgirt` function to fit a DGIRT model.
+2.  pass the result to the `dgirt` or `dgmrp` function to fit a DGIRT model.

 ### Set RStan options